 To restore the rich tradition of the Bangla language, Oxford Bookstores, an integral part of the Apeejay Surrendra Group, ideated, conceptualised and consequently created Apeejay Bangla Sahitya Utsob (ABSU), in 2015, in Kolkata, the city of joy.
 Apeejay Bangla Sahitya Utsob pioneers in providing an interactive platform for the voices of Contemporary Bangla Literature.
 It is a medium for encouraging and involving young people with different aspects of Bangla literature, and familiarise them with the nuances of Bangla as a literary language, which is one of the most mellifluous and ornate languages of the world.
 The Utsob showcases the multitudinous gems that make Bangla literature a treasure trove of cultural and literary excellence.
 ABSU is committed to this journey of Bangla Literature which is both exciting and exhilarating.

-Created in association with Patra Bharati, the festival has been attended by eminent authors, renowned film directors, poets and musicians in the last two years covering all the facets of Bangla literature.
+Created in association with Patra Bharati, the festival has been attended by eminent authors, renowned film directors, poets and musicians in the last three years covering all the facets of Bangla literature.

 Eminent authors Shirshendu Mukherjee, Nabaneeta Dev Sen, Samaresh Majumdar, Sankha Ghosh, Imdadul Haq Milon, Bani Basu, Pracheta Gupta, Ranjan Bandyopadhyay, Prafulla Ray, Sanjib Chatterjee, Srijato and Subodh Sarkar amongst others, renowned film directors like Goutam Ghose, Suman Mukhopadhyay, Aniruddha Roy Chowdhury, Mainak Bhaumik and popular Bengali musicians Nachiketa, Surojit Chatterjee and Kalika Prasad have graced the festival.
 Honourable Deputy High Commissioner of Bangladesh in Kolkata Janab Zokey Ahad as well as veteran actor Barun Chanda have also been a part of the festival last year.